Bloxham School Admissions Procedure

 13+ Entry into Third Form

-Pupil’s registered to join Bloxham’s Third Form, at 13, will be required to take a pre-test.
+Pupils registered to join Bloxham’s Third Form, at 13, will be required to take a pre-test.
 The pre-test (for which Bloxham uses the ISEB Common Pre-test) will be taken at the candidate’s current school or at Bloxham School, if preferred, between November and January during their Year 7.
 Providing the candidate’s overall score, when taken as a combination of performance in the four tested areas (verbal reasoning, non-verbal reasoning, maths and English) reaches the benchmark standard, they will be invited to attend the school’s Assessment Day, which will takes place the following February (while still in Year 7).
-The Assessment Day will comprise an interview, group exercise and an unprepared piece of extended writing.
-Performance on the day will be scored to standard criteria and considered alongside a report from the candidate’s current school, with these four elements – the interview, group exercise, written piece and school report – considered equally.
+The Assessment Day will comprise an interview and a group exercise.
+Performance on the day will be scored to standard criteria and considered alongside a report from the candidate’s current school, with these three elements – the interview, group exercise and school report – considered equally.
 Places are offered following the Assessment Day; for those sitting Common Entrance, offers are provisional, and confirmed following satisfactory performance in this exam.

 A further Assessment process may be held in May of that year (when the candidate is in Year 7), and/or in September of the following year (when the candidate is in Year 8), if space allows.